Extended regime of coexisting metallic and insulating phases in a two-orbital electronic system

 To explain the observed effect, we note that quarter-filling in DMFT and \mbox{D-TRILEX} corresponds to different values of the chemical potential.
-The left panel of Fig.~\ref{fig:MU_dn} shows that at ${U\geq1.5}$ the chemical potential ${\mu}$ of \mbox{D-TRILEX} (red dots) significantly deviates from the $\mu^{d}$ of DMFT (blue dots), and this difference increases with the interaction.
-We point out that \mbox{D-TRILEX} calculations are based on the DMFT solution of the local impurity problem that plays the role of reference system~\cite{PhysRevB.100.205115, PhysRevB.103.245123}.
+The left panel of Fig.~\ref{fig:MU_dn} shows that at ${U\geq1.5}$ the chemical potential ${\mu}$ of \mbox{D-TRILEX} (red dots) significantly deviates from $\mu^{d}$ of DMFT (blue dots), and this difference increases with increasing the interaction.
+We point out that \mbox{D-TRILEX} calculations are based on the DMFT solution of the local impurity problem that plays a role of the reference system~\cite{PhysRevB.100.205115, PhysRevB.103.245123}.
 We find that the quarter-filled metallic \mbox{D-TRILEX} solution originates from the metallic reference system that has smaller average density.
 Fig.~\ref{fig:DOS_U2.2} shows that due to ${\langle n \rangle < 1}$ the reference system (dashed lines) remains metallic even at $U^{*}_{c}$.
 At the same time, the DOS predicted by \mbox{D-TRILEX} (solid lines) is not dramatically different from the one of the reference system.
-This fact suggests that the effect of non-local collective electronic fluctuations in the metallic regime consists in moving the spectral weight from above to below the Fermi energy, which brings the filling of the system to ${\langle n \rangle=1}$.
-Consequently, such redistribution of the orbital occupation decreases the orbital polarization ${\delta{}n}$ compared to DMFT, which is demonstrated in the left panel of Fig.~\ref{fig:MU_dn}.
+This fact suggests that for a given value of the chemical potential the effect of non-local collective electronic fluctuations in the metallic regime consists in moving the spectral weight from above to below the Fermi energy, which brings the filling of the system to ${\langle n \rangle=1}$.

 To confirm this statement, we perform \mbox{D-TRILEX} calculations for the chemical potential $\mu^{d}$ of the quarter-filled DMFT solution.
 The corresponding result is shown in the bottom row of Fig.~\ref{fig:DOS} and is referred to as the \mbox{D-TRILEX}$^{*}$ calculation in order not to confuse it with the metallic solution.
 We observe that the obtained DOS is again practically identical to the one of DMFT (bottom {\it vs.} top row in Fig.~\ref{fig:DOS}).
-However, the \mbox{D-TRILEX}$^{\ast}$ calculations performed in the regime ${1.0\lesssim U < 2.2}$ where DMFT solution is metallic correspond to ${\langle n \rangle>1}$.
+However, the \mbox{D-TRILEX}$^{\ast}$ calculations performed in the regime ${1.0\lesssim U < 2.2}$, where DMFT solution is metallic, correspond to ${\langle n \rangle>1}$.
 Moreover, no quarter-filled \mbox{D-TRILEX}$^{\ast}$ solution is found near ${\mu^{d}}$ in this regime of interactions.
-This fact supports our previous finding that in the metallic regime non-local correlations increase the average density of the considered two-orbital system.
+This fact supports our previous finding that in the metallic regime non-local correlations increase the average density of the considered system.